adnanusman/mws-restaurant-stage-1/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

+## To run the project locally:

+You need node and yarn installed.

+run 'yarn install' in the main directory

+run 'gulp'

+The application should automatically open in your browser

+If for some reason it does not open, you can view it by browsing to: http://localhost:8000/

 ## Project Overview: Stage 1

 For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
 In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
 You will also add a service worker to begin the process of creating a seamless offline experience for your users.